flutter/website/src/docs/development/data-and-backend/state-mgmt/simple.md

 use the data in the model to define what the UI should look like at any given point.

-The third attribute is `child`, which is there for optimization.
+The third argument is `child`, which is there for optimization.
 If you have a large widget subtree under your `Consumer` that _doesn't_ change when the model changes, you can construct it once and get it through the builder.